Embassy of India

 28. In 2015, at the first World Indologists Conference held in Delhi, 100-year-old Indologist Dr. Fernando Tola represented Argentina and was selected for the Presidential Award of Certificate of Honour in 2016 in recognition of his outstanding contribution to the cause of Sanskrit.

-Technical and Development Co-operation
+Technical and Development Cooperation

-29. India has extended 40-45 slots annually under Indian Technical and Economic Cooperation (ITEC) scholarships for capacity building courses to Argentina with total number of ITEC alumni reaching about 300.
-In 2020-21, 26 Argentines participated in e-ITEC programs.
-Besides, 12 Argentine diplomats have attended Professional Courses for Foreign Diplomats (PCFD) and two Argentine diplomats have attended Annual Disarmament and International Security Affairs Fellowship Program, conducted by SSIFS.
+30. India has extended 40-45 slots annually under Indian Technical and Economic Cooperation (ITEC) scholarships for capacity building courses to Argentina with total number of ITEC alumni reaching about 300.
 Four Argentine candidates have attended the fully funded 8-week training program named ‘UNNATI (UNispace Nano-satellite Assembly & Training by ISRO, two from Jan-March 2019 and another two from Oct-December 2022.

-30. An India-Argentina Center of Excellence in IT was inaugurated by Ambassador Dinesh Bhatia and Education Minister Jaime Perczyk on 18 April 2023 at National University of Hurlingam.
+31. An India-Argentina Center of Excellence in IT was inaugurated by Ambassador Dinesh Bhatia and Education Minister Jaime Perczyk on 18 April 2023 at National University of Hurlingam.
 CDAC has deputed a Technical Adviser from India to the CEIT.

 Indian Community

-31. There are around 2600 NRIs / PIOs in Argentina.
+32. There are around 2600 NRIs / PIOs in Argentina.
 Majority of these live in the capital city of Buenos Aires, including professionals working with Indian companies and multinational corporations such as Cognizant Technologies, IBM, JP Morgan, etc. A large number of earlier migrants who have been in Argentina for 3-4 generations are in provinces of Salta and Jujuy.
 There are two Gurudwaras in Greater Buenos Aires and one in Rosario de la Frontera, Salta province.

 Useful links